jessupb/SDES/README.md

 # SDES

 SDES.java README

 Jessup Barrueco

-The Simplified DES (S-DES) encryption algorithm takes an 8-bit block of plaintext (example: 00101000) and a 10-bit key (example: 1100011110) and produces an 8-bit block of ciphertext as output.
+The Simplified DES (S-DES) encryption algorithm takes an 8-bit block of plaintext (example: 00101000) and a 10-bit key (example: 1100011110) from the command line and produces an 8-bit block of ciphertext as output.
 Similarly, the S-DES Decryption algorithm takes that 8-bit block of ciphertext and the same 10-bit key as input, producing the original 8-bit block of plaintext.

-To compile this program, from the terminal execute the following commands:
+To compile and run this program, from the terminal execute the following commands:
 > javac SDES.java